RakeshKengale/RaKKeN/Index/HTTP_Headers.md

 - `Accept` tells the server what kinds of content the client is willing to accept, such as image types, office document formats, and so on.

+- `Accept-Language` The Accept-Language request-header field is similar to Accept, but restricts the set of natural languages that are preferred as a response to the request.
+Multiple languages can be listed separated by commas and the optional qvalue represents an acceptable quality level for non preferred languages on a scale of 0 to 1.

 - `Accept-Encoding` tells the server what kinds of content encoding the client is willing to accept.

 - `Referer` specifies the URL from which the current request originated.

+- `Connection` The Connection general-header field allows the sender to specify options that are desired for that particular connection and must not be communicated by proxies over further connections.
+HTTP/1.1 defines the "close" connection option for the sender to signal that the connection will be closed after completion of the response.

+`Connection: close`

+By default, HTTP 1.1 uses persistent connections, where the connection does not automatically close after a transaction.
+HTTP 1.0, on the other hand, does not have persistent connections by default.
+If a 1.0 client wishes to use persistent connections, it uses the keep-alive parameter as follows:

+`Connection: keep-alive`

 - `Origin` is used in cross-domain Ajax requests to indicate the domain from which the request originated.